Léon Molon was born on January 12th, 1881 in Arras in

 northern France.
 From early on he was interested in mechanical things

-and raced bicycles in his youth.
+and he raced bicycles in his youth.
 His family was wealthy, his parents

-owned a shoe factory, and already when he was 14 they bought a Bollée
+owned a shoe factory, and already when he was fourteen they bought a

-automobile for him.
-He started racing cars in 1902 and participated in
+Bollée automobile for him.
+He started racing cars in 1902 and

-several races for different makes.
-In 1904 he started a successful
+participated in several races for different makes.
+In 1904 he started a

-automobile dealership and garage in Le Havre, selling and repairing
+successful automobile dealership and garage in Le Havre, selling and

-On business visits to Paris Molon got to know many of the famous early aviation personalities at the airfield of Issy les Moulineaux, for example Blériot and the Voisin brothers.
+During business visits to Paris Molon got to know many of the famous early aviation personalities at the airfield of Issy-les-Moulineaux, among them Louis Blériot and the Voisin brothers.
 His mechanical expertise was appreciated by the aviators, who often sought his help.
 During 1909 he helped in the construction of the Charles Wilkes biplane, which finally made a couple of short flights outside Le Havre.

-After Blériot's channel crossing Molon decided that he wanted to become a pilot and was the first to order one of the new Blériot XIs.
-He took delivery of it on September 21st and after learning to fly it he was engaged by Blériot for the upcoming Berlin meeting.
+After Blériot's channel crossing Molon decided that he wanted to become a pilot and he became the first to order one of the new Blériot XIs.
+He took delivery of it on September 21st, and after learning to fly it he was engaged by Blériot for the upcoming Berlin meeting.
 He participated in several more meetings, beginning with those of Doncaster, Antwerp and Cannes.
-He was one of the most active pilots during late 1909 and early 1910, but always handicapped the Anzani engines of his Blériots and never achieving any great results.
+He was one of the most active pilots during late 1909 and early 1910, but he was always handicapped by the weak, vibrating and unreliable Anzani engines of his Blériots and never achieving any great results.
 His last competitive meeting was his home meeting of Baie de Seine, at Le Havre and Deauville, but he continued to fly his own and others' planes in parallel with automobile racing.